 As the researchers point out, when attempting to treat a UTI with vitamin C, several factors are key to success: timing, type of the bacteria, and urine pH management.
-Here is a list of these factors in more details:
+Here is a list of these factors in more detail:

 - First, the approach only works if you have enough nitrates in your urine, to begin with.

-- Second, if nitrates are reduced to nitrites too slow, bacteria will have time to adapt and survive.
+- Second, if nitrates are reduced to nitrites too slowly, bacteria will have time to adapt and survive.
 The process has to be very quick (which is always a challenge in a living organism).

 - Third, if bacteria are exposed to a combination of low pH, ascorbic acid, and nitrate from the start of the experiment, no effect on growth was observed.
 Meaning, the starting urine pH should be alkaline and there should be no ascorbic acid in it!

-- Moreover, this approach might only work if you have a nitrite reducing bacteria such as Escherichia coli, Pseudomonas aeruginosa, and Staphylococcus saprophyticus.
+- Moreover, this approach might only work if you have a nitrite-reducing bacteria, such as Escherichia coli, Pseudomonas aeruginosa, and Staphylococcus saprophyticus.
 At the same time, a UTI could be caused by a variety of bacteria and their endless combinations.

 - It is likely that the antimicrobial activity of acidified nitrite in urine will vary because of the different compositions of urine, e.g., in relation to diet.